MarzuqQ/Nova-Act-POC-/README.md

 ```

 **How it works:**
-1. Nova Act uploads the JSON file using playwrite to the portal
+1. Nova Act uploads the JSON file using playwright to the portal
 2. Frontend JavaScript automatically fills all form fields
 3. Nova Act submits the form